 Middle East Reformed Fellowship has been registered in the Republic of Cyprus since 1984 as a religious, non-profit, and non-political charitable organization.
-The Fellowship serves in the Middle East, North Africa, South Sudan, Ethiopia, Northern Kenya, Tanzania, Pakistan, and Indonesia.
+The Fellowship serves in the Middle East, North Africa, Ethiopia, Northern Kenya, Tanzania, Pakistan, and Indonesia.

 MERF is a cooperative effort of evangelical and Reformed churches and believers worldwide; most are volunteers.
-A Board of energetic, faithful leaders brings together gifts and expertise from around the globe.
+A committee of management and board of trustees of energetic, faithful leaders brings together gifts and expertise from around the globe.
 An annual International Council links partners with field and support representatives in fellowship, planning, and prayer.

 MERF's international headquarters is located at the John Calvin Center in Larnaca, Cyprus.
 Its General Director is Rev. Victor Atallah, based in Larnaca, from which he travels extensively to promote and encourage the work of the Fellowship.

-The Fellowship is administered by seven directors representing the Fellowship's International Council, which is composed of leaders from both its Field and Support Committees.
-Support Committees are located in the USA, Canada, England, Scotland, Ireland, Holland, Australia, and New Zealand.
+The Fellowship is administered by a committee of management and seven trustees representing the Fellowship's International Council, which is composed of leaders from both its Field and Support Committees.
+Support Committees are located in the USA, Canada, England, Scotland, Ireland, Netherlands, Australia, and New Zealand.

 - The MERF Support Committees (branches) are organized on the same basis as the Fellowship.
 They shall have the same statements of faith and purpose, and thus seek to represent and support the Fellowship and to promote its ministries.